The Walmart shopping cart trick is a potential way to earn approval for the store’s credit card without a “hard pull” to your credit.

 - You must be opted-in to credit card offers.
 Make sure you didn’t previously opt out of receiving credit card offers.
 If you did or aren’t sure, call (888) 567-8688 or visit www.optoutprescreen.com to opt back in.

 - During the process, you should be asked to provide only the last four digits of your Social Security number.
 If you’re asked for the full number, exit out of the application as this means there is likely to be a hard pull on your history.

-How to Do the Walmart Shopping Cart Trick
+How to Use the Shopping Cart Trick at Walmart

-Here are the steps for successfully using the Walmart shopping cart trick:
+Here are the steps for successfully using the shopping cart trick:

 - Register for a Walmart online account by hovering on the “Account” symbol in the top right corner of the home page.
 Select “Create Account” and fill out your information in the provided form.

 - Pretend you’re going to purchase an item from Walmart.com by adding something to your shopping cart.